Meet Your On-Call Data Scientist

 - Even if a lead seems significant, it’s not always clear what action to take because the underlying (secondary) causes aren’t always apparent.

 Then you see an email from someone on your team about a new Salesforce product, one that can possibly save the day.
-It’s called Einstein Discovery and, as the excited email goes on to say, it’s like adding a team of data scientists to your effort.
+It’s called Einstein Discovery and, as the email says, it’s like adding a team of data scientists to your effort.

 Your teammate is excited because Einstein Discovery is already available in your company’s Salesforce org.
 It's being used on a weekly basis to monitor changes in cost-to-serve.
 How can your team get started?
-Just load data into Einstein Discovery, tell it the variable you want to learn about, and click a button.
-Minutes later, you get a story—an organized presentation with logical flow and related sections!
-The story, says your colleague, is filled with insights about your data and the variable you're interested in.
-It also helps you understand the underlying causes, what to expect next, and what you can do about it.
+Just open up Einstein Analytics, grab the Einstein Analytics dataset that contains the relevant data, and tell it the variable (business metric) you want to learn about.

 Even better, you can tune the story to focus on exactly what’s important to you.
-You can use your team’s knowledge of the business to choose which recommendations (or actionable insights) to act on.
+You can use your team’s knowledge of the business to choose which insights to act on.